Unreal Engine 3

 Unreal Engine 3 (UE3) is the third version of Unreal Engine developed by Epic Games.
 Unreal Engine 3 was one of the first game engines to support multithreading.
 It used DirectX 9 as its baseline graphics API, simplifying its rendering code.
 The first games using UE3 were released at the end of 2006.
 It was succeeded by Unreal Engine 4.

 History

 Screenshots of Unreal Engine 3 were presented by July 2004, at which point the engine had already been in development for over 18 months.
-In July 2005, Sony Interactive obtained sublicensing rights of Unreal Engine 3 for the PS3's Software Development Kit.
+In July 2005, Sony Interactive obtained sublicensing rights to Unreal Engine 3 for the PS3's Software Development Kit.
 The first games released using Unreal Engine 3 were Gears of War for Xbox 360, and RoboBlitz for Windows, which were both released on November 7, 2006.